rg-3/halfbaked.skeleton/README.md

 to those who have content scripts, a background page, and a browser action.
 Or different combinations of all three.

-I hope to provide skeletons that have an option to use webpack and other build tools as well as having skeletons that do not use them, and for that to be a feature because that model of development can be simpler.
+I eventually hope to provide skeletons that have an option to use webpack and other build tools as well as having skeletons that do not use them (such as this one).

 ## <a id='overview'>Overview</a>